vizushu/module-one-final-project-guidelines-seattle-web-051319/README.md

 ![](https://media.giphy.com/media/13HBDT4QSTpveU/giphy.gif)

+To begin, navigate to this application's directory (module-one-final-project-guidelines-seattle-web-051319) and then enter 'bundle install' in your terminal.

 You will need to populate the database with data from the last.fm api to do that you first need to follow the instructions below to add your api key.